blueman7700/CSCM28/README.md

 the file and passing in the input as an arguement we are able to run the `'motd'` program.

-When arguements are passed in, there is a value below the stack which by default, is 0; however, the input overwrites aims to overwrite this value.
+When arguements are passed in, there is a value below the stack which by default, is 0; however, the input aims to overwrite this value.
 For the sake of the demonstration, we know that the input aims to overwrite this value to be 0xdeadbeef so the program checks for this - if the value is 0 then the program acts normally but if it's equal to 0xdeadbeef then it runs the `'motd'` program.